Blenheim State School: History

-The teachers residencewas constructed on an additional one acre (0.4ha) of land adjacent to the school's eastern boundary, which had been purchased for £15 from John Panzram, Jnr, in 1930.
+The teachers residencewas constructed on an additional one acre (0.4ha) of land adjacent to the school's eastern boundary, which had been purchased for £15 from John Panzram Jr, in 1930.
 The building was completed by 14 February 1935.
 Most Queensland state schools incorporated a teachers residence on the site, particularly in rural areas.
 In Australia, only Queensland offered free accommodation to teachers, from as early as 1864, with the government policy applying to male teachers only.
 This was partial recompense for a low wage, an incentive for teacher recruitment in rural areas and provided onsite caretakers.
 Following World War I, teacher shortages were blamed on the inadequacy and shortage of teachers residences.
 Consequently, many new teacher residences were constructed across Queensland in the 1930s and again following World War II.

 Residences designed by the Department of Public Works' architects, and constructed to the high standard demanded by the government, were typically of a higher-quality in design, materials and construction than most similarly-scaled private residences.
 The detached teachers residence was located within the school grounds at a distance from the teaching buildings, usually with a separate, fenced yard with gardens and trees.
 The designs ranged from one to four bedrooms and evolved simultaneously with the teaching buildings to adapt to modern needs and styles.

 Plans for the residence at Blenheim show a standard 1930s "Teachers Residence".
 Built from 1929 to 1949, this type was a highset timber-framed structure, with a hipped roof with projecting gable at the front, and an L-shaped verandah to the northwest corner.
 The interior comprised a core of three bedrooms and a living room arranged around a central hallway, with a rear wing that included a kitchen with stove alcove, storeroom, pantry and bathroom.
 French doors opened onto the verandah; and the six-light casement windows on exposed exterior walls had skillion hoods.
 Timber stairs accessed the front verandah and a landing to the rear, and an understorey laundry was located below the kitchen.
 Corrugated metal water tanks on timber platforms were located to the rear and side of the residence.
 When built, the Residence at Blenheim had a layout that mirrored its documented plan, with its L-shaped verandah positioned in the northeast corner.